 A great way to save your online customer’s time is by automating your website or social media chats.
-This was you will not only reduce your customer’s efforts but also you save a lot of customer support time and cost.
+This was you will not only reduce your customer’s efforts but also save a lot of customer support time and cost.

 Botsify offers flow-based chatbots that have a pre-determined set of answers for the user.
 This way, they don’t have to type a single query and just select one of the given options.

 First of all, Stay Away From The Trolls!